libp2p/specs/relay/circuit-v2.md

 - `<relay-R1-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`
 - `<relay-R2-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`

+Note that all addresses sent by the initiator in the `peer` field MUST share the same security protocol for the relayed connection (`/p2p-circuit-inner/<security-protocol>`).

 ### Stop Protocol

 The Stop protocol governs connection termination between the relay and the target peer;